 What is Omegle?
 The Random Video Chatting Site, Explained

 As a parent, you may know your kids are constantly trying out new apps and learning about the latest online trends from friends and social media.
 Chances are you’ve probably heard about this one and are wondering “Just what is Omegle?”
 Omegle is actually not even an app — it’s a remarkably simple website where people go to meet face-to-face with strangers via video chat.
 If your parenting safety senses just started tingling, your feelings are correct!
 Remember the early ‘10s Chatroulette?
 Omegle is similar, and it’s just as risky.
 In this blog post, we’ll break down everything you need to know about the Omegle site and the potential dangers it presents to kids.

 Omegle is an anonymous video chatting platform that pairs you with a complete stranger somewhere in the world.
 (It also features a text-only chat function that seems to be less popular than video chatting.)
 Omegle has been around since 2009, and when you take a look at the homepage, it’s reminiscent of old-school AOL or '90s websites.
 It’s text-heavy and features many buttons.
 Along with the buttons, are caveats about the platform (and there are a lot of them!).
 Some of the upfront warnings with Omegle include:

-- Some Omegle video chats are moderated, but no promises are made as to safety.
+- Omegle video chats are moderated, but no moderation is perfect.

-Users can pick from several different ways to video chat according to the increasingly explicit levels of inappropriate content you’re willing to encounter.
+Users can pick from several different ways to video chat according to the increasingly explicit levels of inappropriate content they’re willing to encounter.
 Once you select an option, you’re then taken directly to another screen that features live video of you and a stranger.
 The three ways you can video chat on Omegle include: